ga-curriculum/computer-science-recursion/exercise/README.md

 ## Step Three: Action Step

 Next, add the action step.
-Here, we’ll add the number at the current index in the array to the sum.
+Here, we’ll add the number at the current index in the array to the sum:

 ```js
 function sumArrayOfNums(arr, index = 0, sum = 0) {